gomo/dynamic_scaffold/README.md

 ### Customization

-Customize each item in the block of dynamic_scaffold method.
+You can customize each items in the block passed as dynamic_scaffold method argument.

 ```rb
 # app/controllers/shops_controller.rb